 The composite sales tax rate on food and drugs in Chicago is 2.25%, compared to the general sales tax rate of 10.25%.
 Prior to 1980, food, drugs and medical appliances were taxed at the full sales tax rate.
-However, that year a rate reduction was applied to food and both prescription and non-prescription drugs.
+That year, however, a rate reduction was applied to food and drugs (both prescription and non-prescription).

-The State of Illinois collects a 1.0% tax on food and drugs which is distributed to municipalities and counties.
+The State of Illinois collects a 1.0% tax on food and drugs, which is distributed to municipalities and counties.
 The Regional Transit Authority (RTA) also imposes a tax on food and drugs, which applies in Chicago, Cook County and the surrounding collar counties.
 The following table shows the total sales taxes on food and drugs in the City of Chicago, Cook County suburbs and nearby counties.

-Sales Tax on Food and Drugs As of January 1, 2020
+Sales Tax on Food and Drugs

+As of January 1, 2022

+Suburban

-Chicago Suburban Cook County DuPage County Other Counties
+Chicago Cook County Collar Counties

-Municipal 1.00% 1.00% 1.00% 1.00%
+Municipal 1.00% 1.00% 1.00%

-RTA 1.25% 1.25% 0.75% 0.75%
+RTA 1.25% 1.25% 0.75%

-Composite Rate 2.25% 2.25% 1.75% 1.75%
+Composite Rate 2.25% 2.25% 1.75%